 - 3. PD 9 testing lasts approximately 5-7 hours.
-This is completed alone with a Learning Disabilities Specialist during three (3) different individual appointments.
-The testing will be done on different days and include: - a) 1 hour Intake Interview: In this appointment you will review the Intake you received for homework at the LD Screen/Orientation Meeting. - b) 2 hour Achievement Testing: This testing includes basic skills areas of reading, writing and math.
+This is completed alone with a Learning Disabilities Specialist during four (4) different individual appointments.
+The testing will be done on different days and includes: - a) 1 hour Intake Interview: In this appointment you will review the Intake you received for homework at the LD Screen/Orientation Meeting. - b) 2 hour Achievement Testing: This testing includes basic skills areas of reading, writing and math.
 We will examine in detail speed, comprehension, and skills. - c) 2 hour Ability Testing: This test examines information processing abilities.
 It looks at how you think, problem solve, recall, etc. All the areas examined relate to learning either in the classroom, while doing homework, or taking tests. - d) 1 hour Results: In this appointment the results are reviewed.
 If there is a learning disability, then support services are offered and strategies to improve learning are given.
 If there is not a learning disability, then learning strengths and weaknesses from testing are explained and strategies to improve learning are given. - 4.
-ATTENDANCE: Due to problems with students missing appointments for testing, the following procedures have been established: - If a student needs to cancel or reschedule an appointment, 24 hours notice must be given, and a testing appointment will be scheduled. - If a student needs to cancel or reschedule an appointment, and does not give 24 hours notice to the DSS office, the student's name goes to the bottom of the list of PD 9~01 students. - If a student with an individual appointment misses one (1) appointment and does NOT notify the DSS office IN ADVANCE, this is considered a "no show" and the file goes in the incomplete file.
+ATTENDANCE: Due to problems with students missing appointments for testing, the following procedures have been established: - If a student needs to cancel or reschedule an appointment, 24 hours notice must be given, and a testing appointment will be scheduled. - If a student needs to cancel or reschedule an appointment and does not give 24 hours notice to the DSS office, the student's name goes to the bottom of the list of PD 9~01 students. - If a student misses two (2) one-hour appointments or one (1) two-hour appointment and does NOT notify the DSS office IN ADVANCE, this is considered a "no show" and the file goes to incomplete.
 The student must meet with the DSS Director before another appointment can be scheduled.

-To request this material in alternate media, please call voice (619) 482-6512 or VP (619) 2074480.
+To request this material in alternate media, please call voice (619) 482-6512 or VP (619) 207-4480.